What are your terms and conditions?

 Do I have to come back to bottle the beer?

 Ideally.
 The bottling tutoring is included in the brew price and if you bottle then you don’t have to pay the excise.
-If we bottle it for you, you will have to pay excise tax and a bottling fee.
-Get in touch if you’d like to discuss this.
+If we bottled it for you, you would have to pay excise tax, a bottling fee, and potentially freight which can all add up quickly.
+Get in touch if this is you're unable to make it in for bottling.

 What bottles do you sell?